openslice/io.openslice.main/doc/contributing/wishlist.md

 # TMF WEB

-- Service Spec, Service Order, Services might show related parties
+- Service Spec, Service Order, Services must show related parties
 - RFS UI, Partner Management UI support
 - Display running services
 - User management (follow TMF model)
 - Service Order and Service Schedule Calendar
 - Select Specs that can be exposed to partners (maybe with a characteristic?)
+- add image attachments and logo to service specs and use them in the description

 # OSOM